zack4417/zack4417.github.io/zack-web/content/authors/admin/_index.md

 - Visitors
 ---

-I am a phd student in the Thrust of Robotics and Autonomous Systems (ROAS) under the Systems Hub at the Hong Kong University of Science and Technology (Guangzhou Campus).
+I am a PHD student in the Thrust of Robotics and Autonomous Systems (ROAS) under the Systems Hub at the Hong Kong University of Science and Technology (Guangzhou Campus).
 Before joining Ma Lab, I worked as a senior robotics engineer at XAG.
+The associated trajectory replanning algorithm and safe backup policy have been used in over 50 countries and regions.

 My research interests include Autonomous Driving, Unmanned Aerial Vehicles, Multi-agent Systems, Motion Planning and Safe Learning-based Control.